 The next morning, during my long commute by BART and Caltrain to work, I looked at the outline again.
 The words for a conversation in the middle of the story started coming to me, and I started writing.
 As I wrote, more ideas came up, and about an hour and 45 minutes later, I had a complete first draft.

-So it wasn’t until after I’d gotten home Thursday evening, with my second draft completed, that I looked at the website and discovered that the damn thing had to come in at under seven minutes, not ten.
+So it wasn’t until after I’d gotten home Thursday evening, with my second draft completed, that I finally looked at the website and discovered that the damn thing had to come in at under seven minutes, not ten.
+Argh.

 The rest of the process was to go through the libretto many times, singing it in my head to trite but passionate melodies of my own improvisation, seeing how long the various parts took to get through, and figuring out where I could cut things without losing anything really essential.
 Early Saturday evening, I submitted my entry.